benjamin-asdf/clj-push3-play/BIG_IDEAS.md

 - Piaget's genetic epistemology.

 - Cognition, biology and large scale software systems are all *evolving software*.
-- This is the perspective I want to take, the one of the platonic software animals.
+- This is the perspective I want to take, one of platonic software animals.

+- Our lab shall be the computer, our language shall be Lisp.

 # Elegance Is The Missing Link Between Aesthetics, Art, Science, Creativity